 NATIONAL DAY OF SILENCE

-National Day of Silence is a student-led movement to protest bullying and harassment of lesbian, gay, bisexual and transgender (LGBT) students and those who support them.
-The Day of Silence brings illustrates to the schools and the colleges how the intimidation, name calling and general bullying has a silencing effect.
+National Day of Silence in April each year is a student-led movement to protest bullying and harassment of lesbian, gay, bisexual, and transgender (LGBT) students and those who support them.
+The Day of Silence brings awareness and illustrates to the schools and the colleges how intimidation, name-calling, and general bullying have a silencing effect.
 Participating students take a day-long vow of silence.

-As part of a class assignment on non-violent protests, University of Virginia students organized the first Day of Silence in 1996.
-Since then, National Day of Silence has been observed each year in April.
-Students are encouraged to gain permission from their school before organizing an event for National Day of Silence.
+As part of a class assignment on non-violent protests, the University of Virginia students organized the first Day of Silence in 1996.
+Since then, the National Day of Silence has been observed each year in April.
+Students are encouraged to gain permission from their school before organizing an event.

 More information can be found at GLSEN.org.